 The subjects offered include:

-Year 9, as the final stage of Middle Years, offers a further opportunity for students to consolidate and depth what they have learned in core areas of the curriculum and to further develop their special talents in chosen electives.
+Year 9, as the final stage of Middle Years, offers further opportunity for students to consolidate what they have learnt in core areas of the curriculum and to further develop their special talents in chosen electives.